arialfred/scoreboard/README.md

 `http://localhost:3000`

 Front-end and back-end are now up and running.
-You should be able to add scores and they should be listed in a list, and you can sort the list both by name and by score by clicking the corresponding title.
+You should be able to add scores and they should be listed in a list.
+You can sort the list both by name and by score by clicking the corresponding title.